 Since Sheryl had met her Part B deductible for that calendar year already, she received a statement for $0.

 Due to Sheryl already meeting the deductible and her Plan N being billed the 20% coinsurance for the diagnostic tests, she pays nothing.
 Zero.
 Zip.
 Zilch.
 Nada.

 However, if Sheryl did not have a Medicare Supplement plan, the 20% coinsurance she would’ve been responsible for covering.

 Which according to the statement she received, it would’ve cost her over $180 out of pocket.

 Medicare Plan N vs. Plan G vs. Plan F

-Beneficiaries may save an average of $10 a month between Plan N and G on premiums alone, although the savings between Plan N and F are about $40 a month, on average.
+Beneficiaries may save an average of $20 a month between Plan N and G on premiums alone.

 What’s the Difference in Benefits?

 Plan F is your comprehensive coverage Medigap plan.
 It covers 100% of your out of pocket costs.
 Outside of the monthly premium, you pay nothing, ever.